lumina-gov/laws/in_force/acts/economy.md

 Every person who is legally living in Lumina and pays all of the taxes that are required of them is eligible to participate in the Food Subsidization System ("System").

 #### Segment 3: Process
+1. The Government will maintain a digital system of records relating to the System, storing owed Kilocalorie Credits (each exchangeable for food of 1 kilocalorie) in a similar way to currency.
+2. Each day, each person who participates in the System is given a certain amount of Kilocalorie Credits based on demographic factors (the default is 2,000) in their digital balance.
+Doctors are required to report their recommendation for how many kilocalories each of their clients should receive, which then becomes that person's default.
-The Government will maintain a digital system of records relating to the System, storing owed calorie values in a similar way to currency.
-Each day, each person who participates in the System is given 2,000 calories in their digital balance.
-Food stores are required to accept calories as a form of payment for non-premium, non-snack items, with each calorie the person has in their balance coorelating to a calorie in a food product.
-The Bank of Lumina will record the cost of all products purchased with calories and credit the value to the store.
-The Minister of Health may maintain a list of which types of products qualify and do not qualify under the System.
+3. Food stores are required to accept Kilocalorie Credits as a form of payment for products, with each calorie the person has in their balance coorelating to a calorie in a food product.
+4. Food stores must clearly mark which products accept Kilocalorie Credits, for example by marking it clearly on packaging or maintaining separate sections of stores for eligible products.
+5. Items purchased with Kilocalorie Credits may not exceed 0.015 Lumis per calorie.
+6. The Bank of Lumina will record the cost of all products purchased with Kilocalorie Credits and credit the Lumi value to the store.
+7. The Minister of Health may maintain a list of which types of products qualify and do not qualify under the System.
+8. In order to ensure a basic quality of nutrition is met for everyone, Kilocalorie Credits are non-transferrible.
+9. The Kilocalorie Credits of minors are given to their guardian(s) by default, although they may opt to receive them themselves after they turn 13.

 ## Part 3: Currency